Other May pages: Wayside flowers • Downland and seaside flowers • Trees and shrubs • Birds • Butterflies and insects • Weather

 Pale mauve wood speedwell, more likely in the first half of the month, is easy to confuse with the more conspicuous germander speedwell, which can be found in woods throughout May and whose flowers are larger and generally more blue-coloured.
 Germander speedwell also has several flowers branching off a stalk with small leaves on, while on wood speedwell there are one or two flowers on an otherwise bare tendril.

 As mentioned above, cleavers can cover stretches of woodland floor, as can stinging nettles; both flower inconspicuously in the second half, stinging nettles producing beige tassels and cleavers tiny white stars.
-Later in the month you may also see some yellow flowers of wood avens (herb bennet), and foxgloves flowering in woodland clearings.
+Another easily overlooked plant is wood spurge, found mostly in clearings or coppiced areas.
+Its yellow-green flowers are out early in the month and probably over by the second half, but it is hard to tell which state they are in, frankly.

-Rarer woodland species include wood spurge and the ground-hugging yellow pimpernel, both possible throughout the month, while woodruff, with tiny white flowers and leaves arranged in ruffs to match its name, is often at its best in the second half.
+Rarer woodland species include the ground-hugging yellow pimpernel on the edge of paths and in other bare patches.
+It is possible throughout the month, and the same is true of the strange umbellifer sanicle, which likes beech woods on chalk.
+Woodruff, with tiny white flowers and leaves arranged in ruffs to match its name, is often not at its best until mid month.

-Early in the month in the Chilterns or eastern Weald you may just see some surviving coralroot.
-The first half is also when you might come across three-nerved sandwort, which looks like a kind of woodland chickweed.
-In the second half you might just come across some common figwort.
+Other rare woodland flowers include coralroot, found only in the Chilterns or eastern Weald.
+It may survive into May, but has usually faded in April.
+In the first half of the month you might also come across three-nerved sandwort, which looks like a kind of woodland chickweed, while in the second half you might just find some common figwort.

 Meadow flowers